bret99/openvpn_keys_to_renew/README.md

 'keys_to_renew.sh' gets keys that gonna be expired in 10 [default value] days.

-One may change [default value] as one like.
+One may change [default value] as one likes.

 Path to keys (\*.ovpn) storage should be substituted for actual one if necessary.